baudisgroup/mecan4cna/README.rst

 Mecan4CNA
 =========

-Due to sample impurity and measurement bias, a copy number profile usually needs to be calibrated for the position of baseline (normal copy numbers) and DNA levels.
-Because each profile usually has different signal scale, it’s also important to normalize profiles in comparitive analysis.
+A copy number profile usually needs to be calibrated for the position of baseline (normal copy numbers) due to sample impurity and measurement bias.
+It’s crucial to normalize CN profiles when comparing them in analysis, because usually each profile has a different signal scale.

-Mecan4CNA (Minimum Error Calibration and Normalization for Copy Number Analysis) uses an algebraic method to estimate the baseline and the distance between DNA levels (refered as level distance).
+Mecan4CNA (Minimum Error Calibration and Normalization for Copy Number Analysis) uses an algebraic method to estimate the baseline and the distance between DNA levels (referred to as level distance).
 It can be used for both single file analysis and multi-file normalization.

 Key features:

--  Calibration of single file or normalization of multiple files
+-  Calibration of a segmentation file, so that the signal of normal is aligned to 2 (0 in log2)
+-  Estimation of the distance between DNA levels
+-  Normalizing multiple files to a uniformed signal scale, so that 3 (0.585 in log2) and 1 (-1 in log2) actually correspond to one copy gain and one copy lost
--  Only requires a segmentation file (from any platform)
+-  Needs only a segmentation file (from any platform)
--  Detailed results and plots for in depth analysis
+-  Detailed results and plots for in-depth analysis
 -  Fast

 How to install